Originally published April 14, 2016. Updated October 20, 2018

 360 Blue, YOLO Board and The 30A Company are founding partners of The Sonder Project, a non-profit organization that supports high-impact, sustainable projects aimed at ending extreme poverty and hunger, locally, domestically and abroad.

 The organization’s global projects are focused on some of the poorest areas in the world and include building schools (with an emphasis on equal opportunities for girls), drilling wells to provide safe drinking water, and coordinating deworming campaigns to help children stay healthy enough to thrive and learn.

-The Sonder Project recently gained national attention for its creative new Project: feed program, which is aimed at fighting hunger domestically through vacation rental companies.
+The Sonder Project gained national attention for its creative new Project: feed program, which is aimed at fighting hunger domestically through vacation rental companies.

 Project: feed helps vacation rental companies across the U.S. collect and redistribute nonperishable food items that are routinely left behind by departing guests.

 The organization then works with a network of nationwide volunteers to redistribute the otherwise discarded food to local charities and food banks in each community.
 Over 100 vacation rental management companies across the U.S. have already joined the program, and the hope is that with minimal effort, Project: feed can help the vacation rental industry come together to make a real impact in the fight against hunger.

 “Our international projects are already making a real difference in the lives of so many who are suffering around the world, and the support we’ve received for our new effort to fight hunger here at home has been nothing short of amazing,” said Ashley Hamm, Co-Founder of The Sonder Project and CEO of 360 Blue.

 “30A has been a proud supporter of numerous charities since day one, and it’s a core part of who we are as a growing company and a brand,” said 30A’s Mike Ragsdale.
 “By joining our efforts with other leading and like-minded companies, we can multiply the impact we have, both locally and internationally.”